What is a secured loan?

 5. The value of your secure asset: If this is your home, your level of equity will be just as important as the value of the property.

-Frustratingly, your loan may actually cost more than what you see advertised online by a lender.
-This is because loan providers advertise a representative APR that needs to be offered to just over half of the successful applicants.
-The rest of the successful applicants will be offered a different rate and will end up paying more.
-Borrowers with a poor credit history could be the most likely to be offered more than the advertised representative APR.
-Request a quote from your chosen lender before you complete your application to make sure you have the right figures.
+Your loan may cost more than what is advertised by the lender.
+Loan providers advertise a representative APR that must be offered to over half of successful applicants.
+The rest will be offered a different rate.
+Borrowers with a poor credit history will likely be offered more than the representative APR.
+Request a quote from your lender before you complete your application to make sure you have the right figures.

 How much can you borrow with a secured loan?